 - 10:30 a.m. for classes beginning 12–3 p.m.

 - 1 p.m. for classes beginning 3:15–8 p.m.

 Summer Intensives allow you to take multiple required Certificate classes in a condensed period of time.
-Summer intensive programs are offered in Floral Design, Landscape Design, Gardening, Botanical Art and Illustration, and Horticultural Therapy.
+Summer intensive programs are offered in Floral Design, Landscape Design, Gardening, and Therapeutic Horticulture.

 None of the NYBG Certificate programs are full time.
 Rather, they are designed to be flexible, and taken over time at the student’s own pace.
 However, the NYBG School of Professional Horticulture does offer a full-time, two year diploma program.
 Please visit the SOPH website for detailed information.